phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

 {% endhighlight %}

-In this code, credentials are hardcode.
+In this code, credentials are hard coded.
 Update them according to your source.

 ## Using the Mysql Source